 During the course of the project, the sustainability team should coordinate closely with partner teams to understand the challenges encountered.
 Monitor metrics during the agreed-upon timeframe and evaluate if the project is delivering the anticipated results.
 If not, convene with partner teams again to understand what isn’t working.
 Report back to leadership on a regular basis on successes of the projects, to help gain more momentum and investment.

-Moving Forward With Better Metrics To Gain Successful Sustainability
+Moving Forward With Better Metrics To Generate Internal Buy-In for Sustainability Initiatives

 As the importance of corporate sustainability continues to grow, sustainability professionals must develop and make use of metrics that help show the value of these projects to the rest of the company.
 Better metrics can go a long way in generating the internal buy-in needed to make sustainability initiatives successful.